alexandracaulea/100-days-of-code/README.md

 I also learned that you can close an issue with a commit message by including in the commit message the keyword "close" followed by "#issueNumber" (eg. "Close #2").
 There are also a few other keywords (close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved).

+### Day 21: October 13, 2020 (no coding & a small break)

+**Today's Progress**: No coding.

+Just a little update: I will start my first ever Front-End Web Developer role 🥳🥳🥳🥳.

+I still want to continue with my coding challenge, but I decided to take a few days to reevaluate what skills and projects I want to build.

+What I know for sure is that I still want to continue learning JavaScript and React and work on projects.

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)